haletothewood/craftercoder.com/src/markdown-pages/object-calisthenics.md

 >> _"Like most other smells, primitive obsessions are born in moments of weakness.
 “Just a field for storing some data!” the programmer said.
 Creating a primitive field is so much easier than making a whole new class, right?
 And so it was done.
 Then another field was needed and added in the same way.
 Lo and behold, the class became huge and unwieldy._

 The recommended remedy to this code smell is actually to apply this rule.
 Use small objects to encapsulate the data being held in the primitive types.
 Even better, try moving the behaviour associated with this data to the object as well.
-This will help your code be more understandable and better organized.
+This will help your code be more understandable and better organised.
 Operations on particular data are in the same place improving maintainability and reduce the cost of future change.

 For example, in Java, use `Money` instead of a `double` for currency, or `Hour` instead of `LocalDate` for time.